sallme/EllNormalBasisComplexity/README.md

 # EllNormalBasisComplexity
-This magma package provides tools to bound the xomplexity of elliptic normal basis.
+This magma package provides tools to bound the complexity of elliptic normal basis.
 The algorithms used are described in